llissssss/llissssss.github.io/_posts/2023-01-15-random-analog-pics-spain.md

 excerpt: Random shots taken during 2021 and 2022 in Spain (Valencia, Madrid and Catalunya).
 ---

 Random shots taken during 2021 and 2022 with my Rollei 35mm.
-The first batch, has this distinct red tone that happens sometimes when the film is expired.
-Nevertheless, in this case it gives it a special contrast, which I love it.
+The first batch, has this this distinct red tone that happens sometimes when the film is expired.
+Nevertheless, in this case it gives it a special contrast, which I -despite being completely unintentional this time- love the result.

 Locations are under each of the photos.

 ![Red - Valencia](/assets/35A_00003.jpg)